Nathan Clurman

-Nathaniel Hart Clurman (born May 8, 1998) is an American professional ice hockey defenseman for the Laval Rocket of the American Hockey League (AHL) while under contract to the Montreal Canadiens of the National Hockey League (NHL).
+Nathaniel Hart Clurman (born May 8, 1998) is an American professional ice hockey defenseman for Rögle BK of the Swedish Hockey League (SHL).
 He was selected in the sixth round, 161st overall, by the Colorado Avalanche in the 2016 NHL entry draft and has previously played for the Pittsburgh Penguins.

 Playing career

 Clurman played high school hockey with the Culver Military Academy before he was selected by homestate club, the Colorado Avalanche in the sixth round, 161st overall, of the 2016 NHL entry draft.
 Continuing his development in the United States Hockey League (USHL), Clurman appeared with the Tri-City Storm, Des Moines Buccaneers and the Sioux City Musketeers.

 Clurman was recruited and committed to play collegiate hockey at Notre Dame beginning in 2018.
 Collectively, Clurman tallied seven points in 27 games for Notre Dame serving as team captain in his junior year and helped the Irish to their fifth straight NCAA Tournament appearance.
 In April 2021, Clurman concluded his collegiate career and was signed to a two-year, entry-level contract with draft team the Colorado Avalanche.

 On July 1, 2024, Clurman as an unrestricted free agent signed a one-year, two-way contract with the Pittsburgh Penguins.
 During the season, on December 29, 2024, he made his NHL debut with the Pittsburgh Penguins in a regular season game against the New York Islanders.

 As a free agent from the Penguins, on July 1, 2025, Clurman agreed to a one-year, two-way contract with the Montreal Canadiens for the season.

+At the conclusion of his contract with the Canadiens, as a pending free agent, Clurman signed his first contract abroad in agreeing to a one-year deal with Swedish top tier club, Rögle BK of the SHL, on June 12, 2026.